timcu/builder_police/set2/pycharm-edu-2/lesson1/Set up Minetest/task.md

     mtbotnick = "mtserver"        # same as Bot nickname channel = "#coderdojo"        # same as Channel to join

+If you want to configure logging for tasks at a level different to `WARNING`, add the following to just the file task.py in Minetest setup.
+The logging level can be set to "CRITICAL", "ERROR", "WARNING" (default), "INFO", "DEBUG", "NOTSET"

+    logging_config = {'root': {'level': 'INFO'}}

+In each task.py you want logging, add the following two lines to the top of the file just below the existing `import` statements

+    from triptera_pe_tests import configure_logging
+    configure_logging()

+You can then add logging statements such as

+    logging.info(f"My variable {player_z=}")

 <div class='hint'>
 In Minetest, find the sign with your name and your player_z will be the z value on that sign.
 </div>